madihowa/EnergyCalibration/README.md

     - Trim the datasets with required columns.

-    - Make any cuts if needed
+    - Make any cuts if needed by creating cuts `JSON` file

     - Drop the target column from training data.